 How We Eat Real, Organic Food Without Trader Joe’s, Whole Foods, & Costco

-Not too long ago, I could jump in my car and drive around the corner to my choice of natural, health-minded stores…
+Just 4 years ago, I could jump in my car and drive around the corner to my choice of natural, health-minded stores…

 My favorite store, Natural Grocers, was literally less than 3 miles from my house.
 Trader Joe’s, Costco, and Whole Foods weren’t too far away either.